Every Homeschool

 Sonlight2.5–3 hoursN/A

 K5 is meant to be short.
-By grade 3, all three programs run 3–4 hours of school time daily.
+By grade 3, all three programs run 3–4 hours of school time daily per publisher-stated daily lesson expectations.

 Cost (2026 published prices for K5 complete)